-Official transcripts must be sent directly to Rasmussen College from every institution the student has attended.
+2. Official transcripts must be sent directly to Rasmussen College from every institution

-- 3. As part of the acceptance process, official transcripts will be evaluated for transfer of credit.
-Students will receive notification regarding courses which transferred and the Rasmussen College courses they will replace.
-This information is also noted on the Rasmussen College transcript. - Rasmussen College reserves the right to accept or deny transfer of credit based on the guidelines listed below. - Development are courses specific to the College, facilitating lifelong career-placement services.
-Therefore, transfer credits may not be applied to these courses are not available for credit by examination. - 6.
-Rasmussen College awards quarter credits.
-In considering transfer courses, a semester credit is equivalent to 1.33 quarter credits. - 7.
-Students may not transfer in and/or test out of more than a total of 50% of the program credit hour requirements. - 8.
-All credit transfer is evaluated with the following quidelines: - following guidelines:
+4. Rasmussen College reserves the right to accept or deny transfer of credit based on the guidelines listed below.

+5. E150 Success Strategies and E242 Career Development are courses specific to the College, facilitating lifelong career-placement services.
+Therefore, transfer credits may not be applied to these courses, and these courses are not available for credit by examination.

+6. Rasmussen College awards quarter credits.
+In considering transfer courses, a semester credit is equivalent to 1.33 quarter credits.

+7. Students may not transfer in and/or test out of more than a total of 50% of the program credit hour requirements.

+8. All credit transfer is evaluated with the following guidelines:

 A. Transfer credits from accredited colleges, other than Rasmussen College, will be evaluated on course content.
 Most courses that are comparable in content from other colleges will be accepted.
-Students must have received a "C" grade or higher to transfer a course to a Rasmussen College program. - B. Courses which have been transferred will be listed on the student's transcript with a "TR" designation.
-However, grade points from institutions other than Rasmussen College will not be computed in the Rasmussen College grade point average. - C. Courses from accredited degree-granting colleges which are intended to transfer as general education requirements will be considered in the categories listed as "General Education Requirements" in the Rasmussen College catalog. - in the Rasmussen College catalog.
+Students must have received a "C" grade or higher to transfer a course to a Rasmussen College program.

+B. Courses which have been transferred will be listed on the student's transcript with a "TR" designation.
+However, grade points from institutions other than Rasmussen College will not be computed in the Rasmussen College grade point average.
-D. Transfer credits from within the

-Rasmussen College system will be

-transferred directly from one Rasmussen

-College campus to another.
-Grade point

-averages and grades from courses taken at

-any of the Rasmussen College campuses

-will be computed in the student's final

-grade point average.
+C. Courses from accredited degree-granting colleges which are intended to transfer as general education requirements will be considered in the categories listed as "General Education Requirements" in the Rasmussen College catalog.

+D. Transfer credits from within the Rasmussen College system will be transferred directly from one Rasmusser College campus to another.
+Grade point averages and grades from courses taken at any of the Rasmussen College campuses will be computed in the student's final grade point average.

-- E. When courses are not accepted for transfer, a student may file an appeal through the following process:
+E. When courses are not accepted for transfer, a student may file an appeal through the following process:

-- The student completes an appeal form.
+1. The student completes an appeal form.
 Supplemental information such as a syllabus, course description, or text may be required.

-- The information will be reviewed by the Academic Dean, Campus Director, or Associate Campus Director, along with appropriate faculty.
+2. The information will be reviewed by the Academic Dean, Campus Director, or Associate Campus Director, along with appropriate faculty.

-- The student will receive in writing the outcome of the decision.
+3. The student will receive in writing the outcome of the decision.

-- F. Students who enter at Rasmussen College are required to take the STEP placement exam.
+F. Students who enter at Rasmussen College are required to take the STEP placement exam.
 Should a student test at a level of remediation in English or Math, the College will not accept transfer in English Composition, College Algebra, Creative Writing, Pharmacy Math and Dosages, Professional Communication, or Statistics.
 Upon successful completion of the courses and subsequent passing of the placement exams, the College may reconsider transfer of credit in these courses.